-Royal Bibingka is a Filipino rice cake from Vigan, is made by baking a mixture made with glutinous rice, coconut milk, eggs, milk and topped up with melted butter, sugar and grated cheese.
-Royal Bibingka is slightly chewy, mildly sweet, and totally delicious, traditionally served on holidays and special occasions.
+Royal Bibingka is a Filipino rice cake from Vigan, traditionally served on holidays and special occasions.
+It is made by baking a mixture made with glutinous rice, coconut milk, eggs, milk and topped up with melted butter, sugar and grated cheese.
+Royal Bibingka is slightly chewy, mildly sweet, and totally delicious.
 Follow our recipe to make this scrumptious recipe in your home.

 Royal bibingka is so dense that it makes a great meryenda and can make you full in minutes.
 It is best served with a hot cup of ginger tea as an afternoon snack.
 If you got curious on how to make this Vigan specialty, continue reading the recipe below.

 HOW TO COOK ROYAL BIBINGKA